Learning from the Past: How Previous Technological Transformations Can Guide AI Development: The Case of Computing

-The fourth phase is happening now: Computing is becoming an infrastructure that is invisible to most people, like electricity or plumbing.
+The fourth phase is happening now: Computing has become an infrastructure that is invisible to most people, like electricity or plumbing.
 It is accessed through numerous devices, including phones, cars, cashiers, homes, and much of it happens in the cloud instead of locally.
-People do not have to care where and how it happens---they simply interact with its results, the same way we interact with a light switch or a faucet.
+People do not have to care where and how it happens---they simply interact with the results, the same way we interact with a light switch or a faucet.
 Computing is a foundational infrastructure upon which we build our everyday activities.
-On the other hand, it is dominated by only a few players (AWS/MS/Google) that thereby have a significant control of those activities.
+On the other hand, it is dominated by only a few players (AWS/MS/Google) that thereby have significant control of those activities.